Unlock Your Superhero Potential: Proven Ways to Increase TYPE 2b & 2X Muscle Fibres

 To name but a few....

-Studies have revealed that a single bout of intensive or acute exercise lasting 10-20 minutes results in HGH levels ranging from 500 to 1000%.
+Studies have revealed that a single bout of intensive or acute exercise results in HGH levels increasing up to 100%.
 This may peak up to an hour after training.
 This is enormous.
-It is possible to have HGH levels higher than that of a 16-year-old for two hours.
-The amount secreted is more closely related to the exercise's peak intensity than its length.
+It is possible to have HGH levels higher than that of a 16-year-old for two hours if combined with being in a fasted state!
+The amount secreted is more closely related to the exercise's peak intensity than its length (Kavuran et al., 2025).

 There is more work to do!
 There is a huge amount more to study in this area and I will add more information as the studies roll in!